 Monitor your dog while eating.
 Most kibble fed dogs who transition to raw do not know how to properly chew food.
 Sometimes choking happens for dogs who typically eat fast and gulp their food.

 Once your dog is successfully eating a variety of protein sources and raw bones, begin feeding organs.
 Liver and other secreting organs will need to be introduced at this step.
-Organs are very rich, start small and gradually build up to requirements.
+Organs are very rich, start small and gradually increase to requirements.
 Organs create dark colored stools, if stool is firm and dark – that is ok and to be expected.
-If stool is loose and dark, you’ve fed too much organs – decrease organ content and add a little more bone to firm up stools.
+If stool is loose and dark, you’ve fed too much organ – decrease organ content and add a little more bone to firm up stools.

 Monitor your dog’s stools during the transition process.
 If they get loose – slow down when adding new items.
-If your dog experiences digestive upset and diarrhea for 2 or more days remove the skin/excessive fat, up the bone content, and provide Slippery Elm Bark (SEB) with probiotics 15 minutes before each meal until stools have firmed up.
+If your dog experiences digestive upset and diarrhea for two or more days remove the skin/excessive fat, up the bone content, and provide Slippery Elm Bark (SEB) with probiotics 15 minutes before each meal until stools have firmed up.
 Regular, firm stools are a good sign your dog is ready for the next step.

 At a minimum a raw diet should consist of 3 protein sources and 50% of the diet should be from red meat.
 Make sure to follow the guideline requirements for muscle meat, organ, raw bones, and veggies/fruit for your dog’s specific needs.
-Following the recommended ratios for your dog’s dietary requirements will ensure your dog is receiving the essential vitamins and nutrients needed.
+Following the recommended ratios for your dog’s dietary requirements will ensure your dog is receiving the essential nutrients needed.